 A Sub-Fund may not grant loans or act as guarantor on behalf of third parties.
 A Sub-Fund may borrow up to 10% of its Net Asset Value on a temporary basis.
-The Management Company shall ensure that, where a Sub-Fund has foreign currency borrowings which exceed the value of a back-to-back deposit, the excess is treated as borrowing for the purpose of the UCITS Regulations.
-Reverse repurchase agreements and stock lending are not treated as borrowings for these purposes.
+The Management Company shall ensure that, where a Sub-Fund has foreign currency borrowings which exceed the value of a back-to-back do UCITS Regulations.
+Reverse repurchase agreements an eposit, the excess is treated as borrowing for the purpose of the d stock lending are not treated as borrowings for these purposes.